Skip to main content

 Rounded Corners

 When card style is enabled, use the Rounded Corners slider to adjust the border radius of the content area (0–20px).
+This value is also used as the default corner radius for blocks that don’t have their own rounding setting, keeping your email visually consistent.

 Text Defaults